Region Overviews: Japan Travel Guide: Overview

 From bubbling hot springs and white-sand beaches to ornate temples and metropolitan chaos, Japan is a land of almost mythic beauty and diversity.

-Japan's dramatic coast.
-Perfected over eons and just waiting to be discovered by bike.
-On scenic rides, explore the Noto Peninsula's "hidden shore," lined with fishing villages, terraced rice fields and rocky limestone formations.
-Exquisite Buddhist temples and Shinto shrines that stand the test of time, all waiting to be explored.
+The Noto Peninsula's dramatic coast.
+Perfected over eons and just waiting to be discovered on our Japan bike tour.
+On scenic rides, explore Japan's "hidden shore," lined with fishing villages, terraced rice fields and rocky limestone formations.
+Exquisite Kyoto's Buddhist temples and Shinto shrines that stand the test of time, all waiting to be explored.

 THIS ITINERARY: 8 days, 7 nights